fetzu/4Sorge/PROMPTS.md

 * The other pages ("Plan Management" and "Comparison") should work again.

 Return only the changed portions of code.
 Return whole functions and not parts.

+## Prompt 20
+Provided is a python app with streamlit.

+I want you to make the print output (through the browser or system's "Print" menu, no need to add buttons to the interface) look a certain way.
+1. It should contain ONLY the following sections:
+   1. Final Pension Values at Retirement
+   2. Pension Fund Growth Comparison (with chart)
+   3. Detailed Projection for Option 1 (with table)
+   4. Annual Contributions - Option 1 (graph)
+   5. Detailed Projection for Option 2 (with table)
+   6. Annual Contributions - Option 2 (graph)
+   7. Detailed Projection for Option 3 (with table)
+   8. Annual Contributions - Option 3 (graph)
+2. Sections 1 and 2 shall be on page 1.
+3. Sections 3 and 4 shall be on page 2.
+4. Sections 5 and 6 shall be on page 3.
+5. Sections 7 and 8 shall be on page 4.
+6. The graphs and tables shall have margins on both the left and the right side of the page.
+7. The tables shall be displayed in full.
+If they have to be split between multiple pages for length, make sure that the table headers are repeated on the top of each new page.

+Do not change anything else.
+Return only the changed portions of code.
+Return whole functions and not parts.

+# Prompt 21
+The app is working (full code provided again with current state).

+I need you to do the following:
+* Move the "Print Report" section from the "Pension Calculator" page to the sidebar.
+It should be placed before data management.
+* Make sure the texts for "Print Report" are translated and available in German, French and Italian as well.

+Return only changed functions.
+You can return just the new translation keys to add to "TRANSLATIONS".